 Every lawn care business needs money to get off the ground and grow.
 From loans to investors, there are a variety of financing options to explore.
-However, these aren’t your only options.
+But, these aren’t your only options.
 Grants are an often overlooked source of funding that can help you expand and build your lawn care business.

-In order to take advantage of them, you need to get creative with the types of grants you research and apply for.
+To take advantage of them, you need to get creative with the types of grants you research and apply for.

 So, what types of grants should you look into and how are they relevant to you?
 Read along to find out.